-The film tells the story of a young man who has just returned from the West and falls in love with his neighbour.
+The film tells the story of a young man who has just returned from the West and falls in love with his neighbor.
 But his family has other plans for him and now he is confused between the love of his life and respecting his parents’ wishes.
-The film turned out to be the second highest grossing Punjabi film of the year 2018.
+The film turned out to be the second highest-grossing Punjabi film of the year 2018.

 Daana Paani (2018)

-Over the course of the last few years, Punjabi films have grown above the amateur love stories, comedies and musicals and have delivered some emotional and soulful films.
+Over the course of the last few years, Punjabi films have grown above amateur love stories, comedies, and musicals and have delivered some emotional and soulful films.
 Daana Paani is yet another film in that scenario.

-Starring Jimmy Shergill in the role of an armyman who sets out meeting the families of recent martyrs, the film was a big success on critical and commercial scale.
+Starring Jimmy Shergill in the role of an army man who sets out to meet the families of recent martyrs, the film was a big success on a critical and commercial scales.
 On his way, he falls in love with a troubled woman, but the highly repressed and conservative society will not make it easier for him to make his love reach a solid conclusion.

 Sardar Mohammad (2017)

-The film tells the story of a young man who sets out visiting Pakistan in search of his roots, that somehow got lost during the India Pakistan partition.
+The film tells the story of a young man who sets out to visit Pakistan in search of his roots, that somehow got lost during the India-Pakistan partition.
 The film was a major commercial and critical success.